Ninja-Squad/ninja-squad.github.com/_posts/2015-01-27-5-tricks-about-directives-and-tests.md

 description: 5 tricks on how to write AngularJS directives and have them tested
 ---

+*Vous cherchez la version FR ?
+C'est [ici](http://blog.ninja-squad.fr/2015/01/27/5-astuces-sur-les-directives-et-leurs-tests/)*

-If AngularJS has tricky parts, that may be how to write directives.
+If AngularJS has one tricky part, it is for sure how to write directives.
-Hopefully [our book](https://books.ninja-squad.com) helped you on the matter, but it's hard to find good references on how to test directives.
+Hopefully [our book](https://books.ninja-squad.com) helped you for the first steps, but it's hard to find good references on how to test directives.

-Angular is well designed around tests, with a mock system, dependency injection, simulated HTTP requests, everything.
-But directive tests are often sidelined in this framework.
+Angular is well designed around tests, with a mock system, dependency injection, simulated HTTP requests, pretty much everything you need.
+But directive tests are often sidelined in applications.

 An advanced directive will have a template, its own scope with specific values, and a set of behavioral functions.
-Let's have a practical and not too complex example:
+Let's have a look at a practical and not too complex example:

 {% raw %}
     angular.module('myProject.directives').directive('gravatar', function() {